 - MSR tent meant for heavy wind and rain and has a footprint

 - Bonus: I was really happy I brought my hammock

-You might be surprised to find that in major cities in Africa, like Dar es Salaam, Johannesburg, Kigali, Kampala, Nairobi, and surely plenty of others, immunizations and anti-malarial pills are way cheaper and often don’t require a prescription.
-I always buy my anti-malarials on the ground (though it’s important to take them before you will be exposed, so plan ahead).
+You might not expect to find that in major cities in Africa, like Dar es Salaam, Johannesburg, Kigali, Kampala, Nairobi, and surely plenty of others, immunizations and anti-malarial pills are way cheaper and often don’t require a prescription.
+I always buy my anti-malarial meds on the ground (though it’s important to take them before you will be exposed, so plan ahead).

-If you’re just sticking to South Africa, modesty isn’t a big concern and staples like hair products and sunscreen are easy to replace, but as you head more north and east, expect things to get a lot more lean and basic and you may be shocked at how difficult it is to find things that are totally common back home.
+If you’re just sticking to South Africa, modesty isn’t a big concern and staples like hair products and sunscreen are easy to replace, but as you head more north and east, expect things to be a lot more lean and basic.
+You may be shocked at how difficult it is to find things that are totally common back home.
 Plan ahead and you’ll have a blast!

 Enjoy the beautiful adventure in comfort and style, and not in head-to-toe beige safari gear!